The-Shivam-garg/The-Shivam-garg/README.md

 </p>

-I believe in implementing the knowledge which you have.
-Projects play a major role in showcasing your skills.
+I believe in implementing the knowledge in the Real-World.
+Projects play a major role in showcasing the Skills.
 They help in predicting skills of a person.
-So let's have a look at my project section.
+So let's have a look at my Project Section.

 <h1 align="center">Projects</h1>